Chapter 29:

 Egregore X

 Reiko didn’t need to check Lisa’s body for vitals.
-The spell binding Reiko’s body disappeared the moment the witch was hurled into Baba Yaga’s broken prison.
+The spell binding Reiko’s body disappeared the moment the witch was hurled to the side.
 Her juniors shook off the freeze in her peripherals.

 “Kobayashi, Fujimoto, Kazama,” Reiko yelled.
 “After it!”

-Miyuki activated the glyphs around her shoes and launched herself across the front lawn.
-The phantasm halted just outside the gates and caught Miyuki’s fist with one of its own.
-The impact snapped the receiving arm in two and Miyuki grabbed its mask with her second hand and drove the thing into the asphalt.
+Miyuki activated the glyphs beneath her shoes and launched herself across the lawn.
+The phantasm halted just outside the gates and caught her fist with one of its own.
+The impact snapped the receiving arm in two, and Miyuki grabbed its mask with her second hand and drove the thing into the asphalt.

 The phantasm hit the ground with a concussive boom.
-The street shattered into a concave crater.
+The street sank into a concave crater.
 But what was the point of jamming a headless face into the pavement?
-Its second and third arm snatched Miyuki by her dress and tossed her against the nearby brick walls.
+Its second and third arm snagged Miyuki by her dress and tossed her against the brick walls.

-Shackles born from gravel latched themselves to the phantasm’s three arms and two legs.
-The more it strained, the more local debris accumulated on the chains.
+Shackles born from gravel latched themselves to the phantasm’s arms and legs.
+The more it strained, the more the debris tightened.

 Then came the crack of gunfire.
-Mamoru leapt from the roof of the red brick office, his eyes aiming down the sights of an antiquated wooden rifle.
+Mamoru leapt from the roof, his eyes aiming down the sights of an antiquated wooden rifle.

 Another crack.
 Two bullets, spiraling with imaginarium, caught the phantasm square in the chest.
 A guttural groan escaped its mask, and it slumped forward.

 But when Reiko caught up, the thing cried a deafening screech.
-The sheer vibrations shook off its asphalt fetters and the bullets embedded in its chest fell and disintegrated.
+The vibrations shook off its asphalt fetters and the bullets embedded in its chest disintegrated.
 It turned on its heel, preparing an escape.

-“Not this time,” Reiko growled and snagged the phantasm by its cloak.
+“Not this time,” Reiko grabbed the phantasm by its cloak.
 “Incantation!”

 The tattered cloak burst into flames.
-Fields of petals grew within the fire.
-As they fully bloomed, they each triggered a chain of smaller detonations that erupted all across the phantasm’s body.
-The phantasm’s despondent moans heightened into screams, and a familiar voice reached Reiko’s ears.
+Petals blossomed within, each triggering smaller detonations along the phantasm’s back.
+Its despondent moans heightened into screams, and a familiar voice reached Reiko’s ears.

 “Are you going to hurt me again, Reiko?”